Jeremy Pena Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in MLB with a collective 10.7 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 11.5 K/9, the first-best in the league.

-- The Twins have a 1.74 team ERA that ranks first across all league pitching staffs.
+- The Twins' 2.28 team ERA ranks second among all league pitching staffs.

-- Twins pitchers combine to allow the fourth-fewest home runs in baseball (five total, 0.7 per game).
+- Twins pitchers combine to surrender the eighth-fewest home runs in baseball (seven total, 0.9 per game).

-- The Twins will send Ryan (1-0) out to make his second start of the season.
+- Mahle (1-0) gets the start for the Twins, his second of the season.

-- In his most recent appearance on Sunday, the righty tossed six innings against the Kansas City Royals, allowing one earned run while surrendering three hits.
+- The righty last pitched on Monday against the Miami Marlins, when he went five innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.